Ravik27280/Placement_Preparation/README.md

 15. Move all the negative elements to one side of the array
 16. Find the Union and Intersection of the two sorted arrays.

+##LinkedList
+1. Write a Program to reverse the Linked List.
+(Both Iterative and recursive)
+2. Reverse a Linked List in group of Given Size.
+[Very Imp]
+3. Delete the elements in an linked list whose sum is equal to zero
+4. Remove Duplicates in a sorted Linked List.
+5. Remove Duplicates in a Un-sorted Linked List.
+6. Write a Program to Move the last element to Front in a Linked List.
+7. Add “1” to a number represented as a Linked List.
+8. Merge Sort For Linked lists.[Very Important]
+9. Quicksort for Linked Lists.[Very Important]
+10. Rotate a Doubly Linked list in group of Given Size.[Very IMP]